SIT50422 Diploma of Hospitality Management

 Course Overview

-The SIT50422 Diploma of Hospitality Management reflects the role of highly skilled senior operators who combine hospitality and managerial skills to coordinate operations in various hospitality sectors.
+The SIT50422 Diploma of Hospitality Management course in Australia reflects the role of highly skilled senior operators who combine hospitality and managerial skills to coordinate operations in various hospitality sectors.
 Graduates may work as managers in restaurants, hotels, catering operations, pubs, and more.
 This qualification allows specialisation in accommodation services, cookery, food & beverage, and gaming.

 Admission Requirements